 From ripping plywood sheets to cutting lap joints with stacked dado blades, this table saw does it all for a budget price.

-Earning 4 out of 5 measuring tapes, it’s definitely one of Ash’s most treasured tools.
-With the Kobalt in his collection, he is able to complete a whole new range of projects.
+Earning 4 out of 5 measuring tapes, it’s definitely one of my most treasured tools.
+With the Kobalt in my collection, I am able to complete a whole new range of projects.

 For many years I got by without a table saw.
-I’ve always just used my trusty handsaw or circular saw.
+I’d always just used my trusty handsaw or circular saw.

 Because our previous home was small, I just didn’t have a need for it.
 I couldn’t work on as many projects as I wanted to.

 This changed once we bought a larger home.
 The list of projects we wanted to complete on our new home was endless.